 Broad jump exercise benefits

-- No equipment or location required: Since broad jumps are a bodyweight exercise you don’t have to invest in equipment or be in a specific location.
+- No equipment or location required: You can likely see nice results from broad jumps without spending money on fitness equipment or being in a specific location.

 Broad jump alternatives